wazzy88/Wshaikh/README.md

         state: present
 ```

-In this play, the ansible sysctl module configures the target virtual machine (i.e., the Elk server VM) to use more memory.
-On newer version of Elasticsearch, the max virtual memory areas is likely to be too low by default (ie., 65530) and will result in the following error: "elasticsearch | max virtual memory areas vm.max_map_count [65530] likely too low, increase to at least [262144]", thus requiring the increase of vm.max_map_count to at least 262144 using the sysctl module (keyword 'value:' set to "262144").
-The keyword 'state:' is set to "present" to verify that the change was applied.
-The sysctl command is used to modify Linux kernel variables at runtime, to apply the changes to the virtual memory variables, the new variables need to be reloaded so the keyword 'reload:' is set to "yes" (this is also necessary in case the VM has been restarted).
+Here the the ansible sysctl module configures the target virtual machine this our case is the the Elk server VM, to config more memory.
+An  increase to at least 262144.

 ```yaml
       # Use sysctl module